 - AGE– the pharmacokinetics of many drugs changes with age.

 -children and old people need a lesser amount of drugs than the normal adult dose.

 -children can tolerate relatively larger amounts of belladonna, digitalis, and ethanol

 – e,g. hypnotics and tranquilizers which may produce confusion state in them.

 2) SEX– women do not always respond to the action of drugs in the same manner as it is done in men.

 – morphine and barbiturates may produce more excitement before sedation in women.

--there are certain drugs which on administration to the mother are capable of crossing the placenta and affecting the foetus.
-E,g. alcohol, barbiturates, narcotic and non narcotic analgesic etc.
+-there are certain drugs that on the administration to the mother are capable of crossing the placenta and affecting the foetus.
+E,g. alcohol, barbiturates, narcotics and non-narcotic analgesic, etc.